-The first step was using an online Sallen Key filter design tool to see what a second order low pass [7] and high pass filter [8] would look like.
+The first step was using an online Sallen Key filter design tool to see what a second order low pass [8] and high pass filter [5] would look like.
 This was to attempt to see what controls the cutoff frequency and what controls the resonance by choosing different capacitor and resistor values.
-After determining how cutoff frequency changes, a schematic was made for both high and low pass filter in Multisim which is shown in Figure 7 and Figure 8 These were simulated to check if cutoff frequencies are in the audio range 20Hz - 20kHz.
+After determining how cutoff frequency changes, a schematic was made for both high and low pass filter in Multisim and was simulated to check if cutoff frequencies are in the audio range 20Hz - 18kHz.
 After simulating the circuits in Multisim and confirming they work, the circuits were built on breadboards.
 This will allow for hard testing to be done using Lab View or Signal Express and function generator and oscilloscope to see if there are any discrepancies between simulation results and hard testing results.
 The next step is soldering the circuit on to a perf board.
 This is just in case our PCB designs don't work together or if they don't come out how we expected them to.